aditj/aditj.github.io/posts/dossier.md

 ## How is this different than XYZ?

 At the time of starting this project, I don't know of any other open-source product that does this with the same business model.

----
+Many of the existing black box LLMs are used for this very purpose and often succeed but my personal belief is that one can get substantially better results with a more transparent and auditable system with a control on how much test time scaling they want to exert.

 ## Niche Examples for Personal Decision Making